jymcheong/SysmonResources/6. Sample Data/stage2/run payloads/Running rundll32 (Type 1)/README.md

 ### Hypothesis
 So the focus now becomes (without using analytics jargons or brand specific queries): "**What are the rare rundll32 cmdlines that create process(es) that make outbound network connections?**".

 Think of it another way is we are asking questions that "spans" across two tactical groups (Run payload & External/Internal Command & Control).
+So instead of writing a specific rule/query for each & every windows tools abuse (of course we should if we can), the machine analytics approach surfaces such unknowns & let's you put a 'label' to it.